SimonMaracine/Muhle-Intelligence/protocol.md

 ### isready

-Tell the engine to respond with the **readyok** as soon as it has done processing all commnads, if any.
+Tell the engine to respond with the **readyok** as soon as it has done processing all commands, if any.
 It is used for synchronization.

 ### setoption name `identifier` [value `x`]